Danny7226/LearningSummary/README.md

   * This mixed treatment might not be a noise when dialing-up is purely to test the software functional integrity
   * But when it comes to business analysis, mixed treatment often cause a great noise
   * Instead of dialing up treatment percentage, we could use exposure control, which is essentially another A/B testing gate in front of our main A/B testing
-  * What it does it, it will choose certain percentage of customers (say 10 percent) in the experiment, and then apply the control/treatment ration to this 10% customers
+  * What it does is, it will choose certain percentage of customers (say 10 percent) in the experiment, and then apply the control/treatment ratio to this 10% customers
     * This makes sure a certain customer will never be treated differently during dial-up
     * We can gradually dial up the exposure percentage (from 10 - 100%), instead of control/treatment ratio
+    * And then, we only analyze people that fall in the gating treatment scope.
+And each individual client will be treated consistently